Employee Benefits

 Plan Design & Cost

-Plan types can be selected by a variety of criteria, depending on the employee demographics.
-In Connecticut, 43% of employees opted to join PPO plans, 19% opted for an HMO, and 35% chose a High Deductible Health Plan when enrolling in plans with high deductibles.
-The difference in plan type determines the breadth of coverage available from physicians and facilities.
-It also has an impact on copays, deductibles, and other elements.
+Depending on employee demographics, plan types may be selected for a variety of reasons.
+55% of employees in Kentucky opted to join a PPO plan, 9% joined an HMO, and 29% enrolled in a High Deductible Health Plan when applying for insurance.
+The difference in plan type determines the level of coverage available across doctors and facilities.
+It also affects co-insurance fees and other elements.

 Tax Advantaged Accounts

-Providing employees with methods to manage their medical expenditures from a tax-advantaged standpoint is an important factor of any well-rounded comprehensive benefits package.
+Providing employees with methods to manage their medical expenditures tax-advantaged is an important aspect of a comprehensive benefits package.
 What are your options?
 Flexible Spending Accounts (FSA) and a Health Savings Account (HSA) are popular choices.
-An HSA is available in Connecticut, with 53% of large employers offering one and 71% providing an FSA to its workers.
+An HSA is available in Kentucky, with 53% of large employers offering one and 64% providing an FSA.

 Dental & Vision